ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Team KMIDS-GFM was inspired by the challenge of applying engineering principles and problem-solving skills to creatively and efficiently solve complex problems.
 Pushing forward with our passion for innovation and hands-on learning.

 Our goal is to design and build a reliable and efficient system that demonstrates our technical and collaborative skills while serving as a learning experience.
 We followed a systematic process, including brainstorming, researching, prototyping, testing, and iterating.
-We maintained detailed documentation for ease of knowledge sharing and a smoother workflow throughout the project.
+We maintained detailed documentation to facilitate knowledge sharing and ensure a smoother workflow throughout the project.

 Our robot is engineered using a custom modular chassis in a rear-wheel drive configuration, controlled using a Raspberry Pi 5 and a Raspberry Pi Pico 2.
 It utilises a combination of an LIDAR sensor and a fish-eye lens camera to provide an advanced system for obstacle detection and navigation.